Back to www.qedcat.com

 by Burkard Polster and Marty Ross

-(Recent additions will be marked with a $$$)
+(Recent additions have been marked with a $$$)

 This page, along with our Movie Database, complements our book Mathematics goes to the movies.
 It contains a growing list of TV series and TV episodes that contain mathematics.